npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_deleting_categories.md

         {% include warning.html content="Deleting a master category also removes all of its categories." %}

 3. Click **Done**.
-4. Confirm your action in the next dialog box.
+4. In the dialog box that opens, confirm your action.

 {% include links.html %}